enkidevs/curriculum/lua/roblox-studio/tweening-service-ii/easing-direction.md

 ## Revision

-Which easing direction should be used if the style should play forwards? ???
+Which easing direction should be used if the style should play forward? ???

 - In
 - Out